LinkedIn Impressions: What They Mean & How to Increase Them

 A LinkedIn impression is counted every time your content appears on a user's screen.
 According to LinkedIn's official documentation, an impression is registered when your content is at least 50% visible for at least 300 milliseconds on a signed-in member's device.

 This is a visibility metric, not an engagement metric.
-Someone doesn't need to like, comment, or even read your post for it to count as an impression.
+Someone does not need to like, comment, or even read your post for it to count as an impression.
 They simply need to scroll past it in their feed.

-- If someone sees your post in their feed on Monday
+- Someone sees your post in their feed on Monday -- that is one impression

-- Then visits your profile on Tuesday and sees it again
+- They visit your profile on Tuesday and see it again -- that is a second impression

-According to AuthoredUp's 2026 analysis, this distinction matters because impressions measure exposure potential, while reach counts unique viewers.
+This distinction matters because impressions measure total exposure potential, while reach counts unique viewers.
+According to AuthoredUp's 2026 analysis, understanding this difference is essential for interpreting your analytics accurately.

 Types of LinkedIn Impressions